We may receive compensation when you click on links to products from our partners.

 - Why do you want to work for our company? – Assuming for the minute that you would not be interviewing if there was not some interest, do your homework on the company (and the interviewer) before arriving.

-- Why should we hire you? – This is where you go into your prepared pitch on your skills and experience and how they align to both the position and the company.
+- Why should we hire you? – This is where you go into your prepared pitch on your skills and experience and how they align with both the position and the company.

 There are some basic questions that, if not specifically asked, should be communicated by you at some point in the interview.